p0deje/action_mailer_cache_delivery/README.md

 Enhances ActionMailer to support the `:cache` delivery method, which behaves like `:test`, except that the deliveries are marshalled to a temporary cache file, thus making them available to other processes.

 You'll want to use this gem if you're testing with Selenium (or any other tool which distinct processes).
+Another approach would be to [share deliveries between threads](https://gist.github.com/p0deje/ffc833630ee70f2af5ff) (in this case, this gem is not needed at all).

 ## Installation